Chapter 8, Part C: Conclusion- Hunters of Reigate

 “I see that, Wilhelm,” Mrs. Ormond said a bit tightly.
 “I wasn’t a mother and teacher for thirty years for nothing!”

-The guildmaster wilted slightly.
-“Yes, teacher—er ma’am.”
+The guildmaster wilted.
+“Yes, teacher — er ma’am.”
 He rocked back and forth on his heels for a moment, embarrassed by his slip.
-The only classroom in town had once been Mrs. Ormond’s domain, and the guildmaster one of her students.
+The only classroom in town had once been Mrs. Ormond’s domain, and Wilhelm had been one of her students.
 “Perhaps some hot water might be of help.”

-While Mrs. Ormond and the guildmaster continued to chatter, he paid them little attention.
-Edmund lay on the couch, wondering why once inside the warmth of his home, his hand continued to feel so cold.
-He continued to ignore his mother as she fluttered about and then attacked the poor young man with a rather mismatched set of wooly socks as a replacement for his soggy ones.
+While Mrs. Ormond and the guildmaster continued to chatter about treatments, Edmund paid them little attention.
+The youth lay on the couch, wondering why once inside the warmth of his home, his hand continued to feel so cold.
+He continued to ignore his mother as she fluttered about and then attacked the poor young man with a sadly mismatched set of woolly socks as a replacement for his soggy ones.

-“Mrs. Ormond,” the guildmaster repeated politely one more time before the woman turned her bespectacled eyes back to the guildmaster.
+“Mrs. Ormond.”
+The guildmaster repeated her name politely once more before the woman turned her bespectacled eyes back to her guest.

 “Oh yes.
 Hot water!”
 She dropped the retrieved socks as she suddenly recalled her manners.
 “Wilhelm, some tea for you?”